Tribune announces All-Area football team - Albert Lea Tribune

 Clay Stenzel

-NRHEG, senior, linebacker
+NRHEG, junior, linebacker

 In four games, Stenzel had 44 tackles, two sacks and one fumble recovery from his linebacker position.
 Before NRHEG’s season was put on hold, Stenzel was the district’s leading tackler and was in the top-20 in the state.